atlassian-archive/dataschool/dataschool/_books/data-modeling-101.md

 ---
 title: Data Modeling 101
-description: Dimensional modeling used to deliver significant query efficiency and business value which justified the cost in implementing these design practices.
-  With the advent of new cloud storage technologies it is no longer able to deliver as much value and should be replaced with simpler techniques.
-This book covers data modeling techniques that will get you enormous value for very little effort.
+description: Learn why data modeling is valuable and how it has changed with the advent of cloud storage and columnar databases
 book_slug: data-modeling-101
 authors:
 - _people/blake.md